dyneofdata/academic-kickstart/content/home/experience.md

   date_end = ""
   order = 1
   description = """
-3D organization of the genome forms a scaffold for gene regulatory networks governing development, disease, and evolution.
-As part of the Roy Lab, I am or will be developing computational methods to:

-* discover the building blocks of 3D genome organization;
-* identify differential organization across developmental or disease trajectories;
+  I developed machine learning algorithms to discover the building blocks of 3D genome organization and to identify changes in 3D genome across developmental or disease trajectories.
+In addition to my core research, I acted as:
-* predict 3D structure from publicly available epigenetic datasets.
+  * Presenter, tutorial workshop host, and panelist at national and international research conferences
+  * Mentor for K-12, undergraduate, and graduate students interested in computer science or research
+  * Reviewer for various scientific publication and conferences
+  * Guest lecturer and grader for a gradute course on computational network biology
   """

 [[experience]]